Scholarship Opportunities for Health Professions Students

-- Significant life experiences in rural, inner city, or diverse cultural communities
+- Significant life experiences in rural, inner city, or diverse cultural communities.

-- Bilingual or multilingual abilities
+- Bilingual or multilingual abilities.

-- Success in overcoming financial, social, family, physical or educational hardships
+- Success in overcoming financial, social, family, physical or educational hardships.

-- Success in overcoming adversity due to societal biases
+- Success in overcoming adversity due to societal biases.

-- Demonstrated experience as a successful leader or role-model within multicultural groups
+- Demonstrated experience as a successful leader or role-model within multicultural groups.

-- Demonstrated commitment to underserved populations
+- Demonstrated commitment to underserved populations.

-- Evidence of a significant contribution to an established diversity initiative, including program development, training, or advocacy
+- Evidence of a significant contribution to an established diversity initiative, including program development, training, or advocacy.

 James P. Cooney Leadership Award

-This award was initiated in 1992 by the University of Kansas Health Professions Alumni Association to recognize the contributions of James P. Cooney, PhD, (Dean, 1985-1991) to the advancement of the School of Health Professions.
-A cash award of $400 will be presented at the Recognition Ceremony in May to a student demonstrating outstanding leadership and contributions to the profession, community, program and the University of Kansas School of Health Professions.
+This award was initiated in 1992 by the University of Kansas Health Professions Alumni Association to recognize the contributions of James P. Cooney, Ph.D., (dean, 1985-1991) to the advancement of the School of Health Professions.
+A cash award of $500 will be presented at the Student Recognition Ceremony in May to a student demonstrating outstanding leadership and contributions to the profession, community, program and the University of Kansas School of Health Professions.

 KU Medical Center Auxiliary Scholarships